pace-thomson/UDP_Repeater_Service/README.md

 Loki logging are user-configurable through the GUI.
 This data is visualized using a Grafana dashboard.
 Dashboard setup information is included in this repo in [Dashboard_Config.json](Monitoring/Dashboard_Config.json).

-I run the Prometheus server, using [prometheus.yml](Monitoring/prometheus.yml), with the following command and parameters:
+To run the Prometheus server locally, use [prometheus.yml](Monitoring/prometheus.yml) as the configuration file with the following command and parameters:
 ```shell
 PS C:\Users> .\prometheus.exe --enable-feature=otlp-write-receiver
 ```

-I run the Loki server, using [loki-local-config.yaml](Monitoring/loki-local-config.yaml), with the following command:
+To run the Loki server locally, use [loki-local-config.yaml](Monitoring/loki-local-config.yaml) as the configuration file with the following command:
 ```shell
 PS C:\Users> .\loki-windows-amd64.exe --config.file=loki-local-config.yaml
 ```